News

 Mr. Thaler's appeal was partially successful.
 It led to the revocation of the contested decision and the remittal of the case to the DPMA.

 The Federal Patent Court first pointed out that under German law, an invention is assessed according to objective aspects.
-It does not matter whether it is based on conscious thought, systematic work with planned experiment, ents or merely on the exploitation of coincidentally discovered relationships governed by the laws of nature or - as here - on the use of AI (see Busse/Keukenschrijver, PatG, 9th ed., § 4, para.
+It does not matter whether it is based on conscious thought, systematic work with planned experiment or merely on the exploitation of coincidentally discovered relationships governed by the laws of nature or - as here - on the use of AI (see Busse/Keukenschrijver, PatG, 9th ed., § 4, para.
 13).

 However, this resulted in two things: